hwaterke/yact-js/README.md

 # config-cli
-CLI to help configure new javascript and node projects
+CLI to help configure new JavaScript and node projects.